Insurance Agents as TPMOs: What CMS Compliance Regulations Mean for You

 • When conducting lead-generating activities, disclose to the beneficiary that he or she is being transferred to a licensed insurance agent who can enroll him or her into a new plan.

 • Record calls (including video calls) with beneficiaries in their entirety.
-According to the CMS 2024 Final Rule, call recording is limited to marketing, sales, and enrollment calls.
+Call recording is limited to marketing, sales, and enrollment calls.
 “Marketing” includes retention marketing, aimed at influencing a beneficiary to stay enrolled in a current plan, and as well as the mention of any benefits (e.g., dental, vision, hearing, premium reduction, and cost savings).

 • Identify and make a list of all vendors, contractors, and subcontractors you use for marketing, sales, lead generation, and enrollment.